Trendy Apartment Plants You Need

 Spider Plant | Chlorophytum comosum

-Where to buy: Home Depot, $37
+Where to buy: Home Depot, Fast-Growing Trees

 Difficulty: 1/10

-Light Level: Bright, indirect light
+Light level: Bright, indirect light

-Size: Small/Medium
+Size: Small/medium

 How to use it in your space: Hanging plant, side table centerpiece

 If you need an apartment to add greenery to, reach out to AptAmigo.
-We are Apartment Experts Who Care and will make apartment hunting completely stress-free!
+We are apartment experts who care and will make apartment hunting completely stress-free!

 About Us